Call us free on 0808 168 9540

 Breeding sites and resting places used by sand lizard and smooth snake are also protected although these species are rarely encountered on development sites.
 The other four species are more widespread and are often encountered on development sites.

 Water voles inhabit burrows along the banks of water courses.
 The water vole is afforded protection in the UK under schedule 5 of the Wildlife and Countryside Act 1981.
-Phlorum staff can provide advice and are able to carry out surveys and devise appropriate mitigation when required.
+Phlorum staff can provide advice and are able to carry out water vole surveys and devise appropriate mitigation when required.
 Water vole surveys are conducted between March and September.
 Although this species is active all year round, they are markedly less active during the winter.

-If you do not see the survey you require above, please don’t hesitate to contact one of our expert consultants, who will be happy to offer advice based on your specific needs and circumstances.
+If you do not see the survey you require above, please don’t hesitate to contact one of our expert protected species consultants, who will be happy to offer advice based on your specific needs and circumstances.